bparanj/crystal/computer/electronics/book/tasks.md

+- Work backwards from experiments
+		- Order existing experiments from simple to complex
 - Review instructables for hackerboxes and take notes about using breadboard.
 Create diagrams to illustrate the connections.
 - Review Zettels and extract basic level content for different chapters